Problems & Puzzles: Puzzles

 As usual, the subject was coming to me after visiting the Patrick De Geest beautiful pages.
 There was the following one: “Approximating pi with Palindromes”.

-In that and the same place we are invited to see the Eric Weisstein's pi-pages where from the Castellano’s result was taken:
+In that and the same place we are invited to see the Eric Weisstein's pi-pages (now are Mathworld-Wolfram pages) where from the Dario Castellano’s result was originally taken but now has disappeared.

 1.09999901 x 1.19999911 x 1.39999931 x 1.69999961 = 3.141592573

-Then I modified a little bit the idea, and asked my self for the best approximations to pi with primes (not necessarily palprimes).
-I devised also a procedure (maybe a kind of arbitrary) to rank the different known approximations.
+Then I modified a little bit the idea, and asked my self for the best approximations to pi usong only primes (not necessarily palprimes).
+I devised also a procedure (maybe a kind of arbitrary) to rank the different known approximations:

 Pi and Primes